 Look no further, this is your article

-Perhaps you are looking to move to Spain or perhaps you already live here.
+Perhaps you are thinking about moving to Spain or perhaps you already live here.

 Either way, you should be aware that if you are in Spain for more than 183 days in a calendar year (and these need not be sequential) then you are a resident.